-If your jewelry is lost or stolen, the insurance replacement cost covers the amount that it would cost to replace your jewelry at a retailer.
+If your jewelry is lost or stolen, the insurance replacement cost covers the amount that it would cost to replace your jewelry at a retail jewelry store.
 This figure reflects the item in brand new condition.
 Insurance replacement prices are the most common appraisal type; however, the figure can be highly subjective, depending on the appraisal’s source.
-Since the figure represents the cost of replacing a brand new item, the value is often higher than other appraisal values.
+Since the figure represents the cost of replacing a brand new item, the value is often higher than other appraisal type values.

 Estate Retail Value

 An estate retail value represents the price a retailer could charge for an item in your piece’s pre-owned condition, based on the current fair market value of the item.
 Since retail prices are marked up to cover a store’s operating expenses, this value can be higher than other appraisal standards.
 However, it will generally be lower than the insurance replacement price.

 Estate Liquid Value